Democrats ask Comcast to lift Wi-Fi paywalls so students can learn online amid coronavirus pandemic

 “Comcast has taken important steps to help Americans get connected during this global public health emergency,” the lawmakers added.
 “But it can — and should — do more to help children and teachers in Oregon and across the country.
 We urge you to start by dropping the paywall and providing free access to Comcast residential public Wi-Fi networks.

 At issue, the senators wrote, are wireless networks that the telecom runs on the modems found in the homes and apartments of paying Comcast subscribers.
 By default, Comcast’s modems have two different Wi-Fi networks — a password-protected network for the subscriber, and a second network controlled by Comcast that the company makes publicly available to be used by paying customers of its “Xfinity” internet service.
-They want Comcast to make those latter networks freely available, effectively lifting the paywalls on millions of Xfinity hotspots across the country.
+They want Comcast to make those latter networks freely available, effectively lifting the paywalls on millions of Xfinity hot spots across the country.

 “Comcast is the largest cable internet company in America; it generated $18.7 billion dollars from high-speed internet access fees in 2019 alone,” the senators wrote.
 “Particularly in these extremely difficult times, Comcast has a responsibility to do right by the communities in which it does business.”